jzzedy/three-functiondaily-backend/README.md

 # 🛠️ Backend API – Productivity Hub

-This is the **backend repository** for the [Productivity Hub](https://github.com/your-frontend-repo) – a Task, Expense, and Habit Tracker app with AI feedback features.
+This is the **backend repository** for the [ThreeFunctionDaily](https://github.com/three-functiondaily-frontend) – a Task, Expense, and Habit Tracker app with AI feedback features.

 ---